fhur/toto-bongo/README.md

 2. Look at toto-bongo-blog Gemfile, add the following gems to your Gemfile.

-  gem 'toto-bongo'
+  -gem 'toto-bongo'

-  gem 'RedCloth'
+  -gem 'RedCloth'

-  gem 'haml'
+  -gem 'haml'

 3. Toto-bongo runs on rack, you need to modify your existing config.ru we provide you with an already existing config.ru, take a look at toto-bongo-blog